drmcknight/drmcknight.github.io/_posts/2018-09-03-why-bother-abstracting-data-access.md

 permalink: archive/2018/09/03/why-bother-abstracting-data-access
 ---

-Early in my career I had trouble articulating why one should abstract an application's data access.
-I couldn't make it past the "in case we need to switch databases" argument.
-The point I was trying to make is a decent reason to follow the pattern but is incomplete.
+Beware!
+When advocating for data access abstraction, database changability is a red herring.
+Sharp teammates can argue that changing from MSSQL to Oracle is highly unlikely, and they'd most likely be right.
+The real discussion is whether or not we want a loosely coupled application.
+With a loosely coupled application, we can indeed easily change databases but that is not the end to our means.

-By the way, in the project I'm working on right now, we need to change both the database and ORM.
+Below I'll try to cover what I think are the best reasons for abstracting data access.
+By the way, in the project I'm working on right now, we need to change both the database platform and ORM.

 ### Loose Coupling
 With data access abstract, your application is no longer opinionated on how the data is being handled.
 We just need an implementation that fulfills a contract.

-On one project we were running into database collisions under high traffic.
+An example of when this would have been useful was on one project where we were running into database collisions under high traffic.
 Unfortunately the data access was intentionally ad hoc and all over the place.
 I needed to bypass the ORM and execute SQL commands directly to ensure proper SQL execution.
 Doing so removed any possibility of unit testing and coupled the class to yet another dependency.
-If this change had been behind an interface, my tests would have continued to pass (if they had even existed in the first place) and the rest of the application would have been none the wiser.
+If this had all been behind an interface, my tests would have continued to pass and the rest of the application would have been none the wiser.

+{% highlight csharp %}
+[HttpPost]
+public ActionResult LikeComment(int commentId)
+{
+    //This controller action doesn't care that I've changed how Like() works _commentRepository.Like(commentId, User);
+    ...
+}
+{% endhighlight %}

+_Note: it is implied that repositories are being injected in examples throughout_

 ### Unit Testing
 Loose coupling allows for unit testing because interfaces can be mocked.
-You _can_ unit test ad hoc data access with an in memory database using EF Core but that locks you in to using whatever ORM supports in memory databases.
+You _can_ unit test ad hoc data access with an in memory database using EF Core but that locks you in to using whatever ORM supports in memory databases (EF Core).

 When I say "ad hoc" I mean using some kind of ORM to interact with data storage anywhere within the application.
 Like the following:
 {% highlight csharp %}